 The top race is the gubernatorial contest featuring Republican former Lt.
 Gov. Duke Aiona and Lt.
 Gov. Josh Green, a Democrat.
 Aiona served as second-in-command under Hawaiʻi’s last Republican governor from 2002 to 2010 but has run unsuccessfully for governor twice since.

 Meanwhile, state House Finance Chair Sylvia Luke or Seaula Tupaʻi Jr. would become the lieutenant governor under Green or Aiona, respectively.

-On the federal level, Hawaiʻi has one open seat in the U.S. House because incumbent Rep. Kai Kahele unsuccessfully ran for governor in the Democratic primary.
+On the federal level, Hawaiʻi has one open seat in the U.S. House because incumbent Rep. Kai Kahele decided to run for governor, losing to Green in the Democratic primary.
 Jill Tokuda and Joe Akana are running to represent that district, which covers the neighbor islands and much of non-urban Oʻahu.

 All of Hawaiʻi’s congressional seats are expected to be safe for the incumbents, who are Democrats.
 U.S. Sen. Brian Schatz and U.S. Rep. Ed Case are running for reelection.
 U.S. Sen. Mazie Hirono's next election year is 2024.

 The current mayors of Kauaʻi and Maui counties — Derek Kawakami and Mike Victorino, respectively — are running for reelection.
 Mayoral races for Oʻahu and the Big Island are scheduled for 2024.

-Voters will also choose their representatives for the Hawaiʻi County Council, Maui County Council, Kauaʻi County Council, and Districts 2, 4, 6 and 8 of the Honolulu City Council.
+Voters will choose their representatives for the Hawaiʻi County Council, Maui County Council, Kauaʻi County Council, and Districts 2, 4, 6 and 8 of the Honolulu City Council.
 Ballots in each county will also include charter amendment proposals.

 At the Office of Hawaiian Affairs, elections are being held for some trustee seats.